sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 :::caution
 **Concurrent blob uploads**
-`dlt` limits the number of concurrent connections for a single uploaded blob to 1.
+`data_load_tool` limits the number of concurrent connections for a single uploaded blob to 1.
 By default, `adlfs` that we use splits blobs into 4 MB chunks and uploads them concurrently, which leads to gigabytes of used memory and thousands of connections for larger load packages.
 You can increase the maximum concurrency as follows:
 ```toml
 [destination.filesystem.kwargs]
 max_concurrency=3